 While everyone recovers from surgery differently, most of our patients experience minimal pain after hernia surgery.
-The majority of people come off of prescription pain medications by the third day after surgery and just over half of all patients do not take prescription pain medications at all!
+The majority of our patients do not take prescription pain medications at all!
 It is encouraged to avoid prescription pain medication if possible, because these medications can have some unwanted side effects including constipation.

 Patients should consult their surgeon or primary care physician prior to taking over the counter medicine for pain after hernia surgery.
 Some patients will have contraindications to these over the counter medications.
 We will work with you to come up with an appropriate post-operative plan for pain after hernia surgery.

 We prescribe oxycodone for the patients who need it, those who have taken the Tylenol and ibuprofen, used ice, and still have significant pain preventing sleeping at night or getting out of bed and walking around during the day.
 This is only the case in less than 1 in 10 patients recovering from our repairs.